yashhdubey03/budget-monitoring-variance-analysis-powerbi/README.md

 The dataset consists of **monthly financial records for multiple projects**, where each record includes both **budgeted** and **actual** values for income and expenses.
 This structure allows direct comparison between planned targets and realized performance.

 Because the data spans several years, it supports:

-* month-level performance tracking
+- Month-level performance tracking
-* year-over-year comparison for the same project
+- Year-over-year comparison for the same project
-* identification of recurring patterns versus one-time deviations
+- Identification of recurring patterns versus one-time deviations

 This makes the dataset suitable for both short-term monitoring and longer-term financial assessment.